amaarora/amaarora.github.io/_posts/2021-07-26-annotateddetr.md

 >> torch.Size([2, 765, 911])
 ```

 And that's it!
-This `NestedTensor` is what get's fed to the DETR Backbone as in Figure-4 below.
+This `NestedTensor` is what get's fed as input to the DETR Backbone CNN in Figure-1.

----

 ## The DETR Architecture
 The overall DETR architecture is surprisingly simple and depicted in Figure-1 below.
 It contains three main components: a CNN backbone to extract a compact feature representation, an  encoder-decoder transformer, and a simple feed forward network (FFN) that makes the final detection prediction.